The-Collectors/TC/README.md

 3. After MongoDB Compass is installed, it should open up with a new connection window.
 Save and connect the default connection.
     - note: for new connection, use 'mongodb://localhost:27017' as default.

+### Importing Database
+1. Open MongoDB Compass.
+2. Connect to localhost, and from left dropdown list, open 'TheCollectors' and then open 'Clubs'.
+3. Go to TC\backend\external data, and find 'Clubs.json' file.
+4. From MongoDB Compass, click ADD DATA and select Import JSON or CSV file.
+5. Import 'Clubs.json' from TC\backend\external data.

 ### Installing Packages and Dependencies
 1. Download and install latest Node.js at https://nodejs.org/en.
 This will also download npm which we need.
 Check *automatically install necessary tools* when prompted.
 Restart your computer.
 2. Open up a new terminal and `cd` to the frontend folder.
 Type `npm install`.
 This should install all necessary frontend packages.